| |

 Use toothpicks and marshmallows to create different kinds of shapes and structures.
 You can make different "awards", like most creative, tallest, etc.

-Another way to wisely use your time went stuck indoors in the winter!
+Another way to wisely use your time when stuck indoors in the winter!
+These skills can become lifelong hobbies.

 Your kids may enjoy learning how to knit, crochet, or sew.
 My younger boys learned how to sew using A Simple Start to Sewing Video Lessons found on You ARE An Artist.
 I was SO glad to have these videos to teach my boys since I struggle with sewing.